Tuesday, February 3, 2015

 Patrick O'Connell

-Patrick O'Connell was born around 1856 in the Bathurst district, probably in Hargraves.
+Patrick O'Connell was born in 1859 in the Bathurst district, probably in Hargraves (NSW BDM 9835/1859).
 He was the son of Terence O'Connell and Margaret (McConnell) O'Connell.
-His siblings included James D O'Connell, Eugene O'Connell, Margaret O'Connell and Julia T O'Connell.
+His siblings included Bridget, Mary Jane, James D O'Connell, Eugene O'Connell, Margaret O'Connell and Julia T O'Connell.

 Patrick's father, Terence, died in 1879 when Patrick was about 20.
 Following the death, the O'Connell family, comprising Margaret and 7 children, moved from Black Willow in the Hargraves region to a property called Goodiman (12 miles west of Gulgong).

 This man is labeled as "Pat O'Connell".
-He would have been 49 at this time and the lighter colour of his hair in this image tallies with a letter from Sarah Ellen to Eugene O'Connell in which she describes Patrick as one of "those fellows with sandy whiskers".
+He would have been 46 at this time.
+The light colour of his hair in this image tallies with a letter from Sarah Ellen to Eugene O'Connell in which she describes Patrick as one of "those fellows with sandy whiskers".

 As early as 1883, Patrick O'Connell had a Colonial Wine Licence for the Goodiman property.
 Read more here.